PyMamba/mamba-framework/docs/reusability.rst

 The same is applicable for shared templates and scripts in controller sub-directories.

 In the other hand, shared templates are always included in the `Jinja2` search path so them are always available in our application.
-If we need to override a shared template we just have to create a template in our `application/view/templates` or `application/view/<controller>` directories and mamba will use those instead of the shared one.
+If we need to override a shared template we just have to create a template in our `application/view/templates` or `application/view/<controller>` directories and mamba will use those instead of the shared ones.

+Assets included in the `static` directory of the shared package are always available in our application `assets/` route as well.
+If we need to override one of them, just create a new file in our application `static` directory with the same name as the asset that we want to override.

 |
 |